Causal thinking for decision making on Electronic Health Records: why and how: Step-by-step framework for robust decision-making from EHR data

-Whether a data analysis uses machine learning or not, many pitfalls threaten its value for decision making.
-To avoid these traps, we outline in this section a simple step-by-step analytic framework, illustrated in Figure \ref{fig:inference_framework}.
-We first study the medical question as a target trial \citep{hernan2021methods}, the common evidence for decisions.
-This enables assessing the validity of the analysis before probing heterogeneity --predictions on sub-groups-- for individualized decision.
+Whether or not using machine learning, many pitfalls threaten an analysis' value for decision-making.
+To avoid these pitfalls, we outline a simple step-by-step analytic framework illustrated in Figure \ref{fig:inference_framework} for retrospective case-control studies.
+We frame the medical question as a target trial \cite{hernan2021methods} to match the design to an RCT giving the gold standard average effect.
+Then we probe for heterogeneity --predictions on sub-groups-- going beyond what RCTs can achieve.